 - a.
 Values reflect Running Annual Average (RAA).
 RAA is a calculated average of all samples collected within the previous 12-month period, which may include test data from the previous calendar year. - b.
-At-the-tap monitoring in 2021 was conducted triennially, as required by the Lead and Copper Rule.
+At-the-tap monitoring in 2024 was conducted triennially, as required by the Lead and Copper Rule.
 A system is out of compliance if the 90th percentile value of all samples taken exceeds the Action Level of 15 μ g/L and 1300 μ g/L of lead and copper, respectively. - c.
 The federal Stage 2 Disinfectants/Disinfection Byproducts Rule (Stage 2 DBPR) requires compliance monitoring and reporting for total trihalomethanes (TTHM) and five haloacetic acids (HAA5) based on Locational Running Annual Averages (LRAAs) of established monitoring locations. - d.
 Turbidity is a measure of the cloudiness of the water and is a good indicator of water quality and filtration performance.
-The Primary Drinking Water Standard for turbidity at the treatment plant is less than or equal to 0.3 NTU in at least 95% of the measurements taken in any month, and may not exceed 1.0 NTU for more than eight consecutive hours.
+The Primary Drinking Water Standard for turbidity at the treatment plant is less than or equal to 0.3 NTU in at least 95% of the measurements taken in any month and may not exceed 1.0 NTU for more than eight consecutive hours.
 High turbidity can hinder the effectiveness of disinfectants and can harbor pathogens.
 The reporting requirement for treatment plant turbidity is to report the highest single measurement in the calendar year and the lowest monthly percentage of measurements less than or equal to 0.3 NTU.
-Turbidity is monitored at 15-minute intervals all year round.
+Turbidity is monitored at 15-minute intervals all year round. - e.
+Radioactivity was analyzed in 2023.
+Groundwater is required to be tested once every three years for radiological constituents.